CartoDB/crankshaft/README.md

 Tests, documentation and peer code reviewing are required for all modifications.

-The tests (both for SQL and Pyhton) are executed by running, from the top directory:
+The tests (both for SQL and Python) are executed by running, from the top directory:

 ```